What is erythema nodosum?

-- anti-inflammatory medication (some people can't take these - check with your doctor if unsure)
+- anti-inflammatory medicine (some people can't take these — check with your doctor if unsure)

 - support stockings or bandages

 - resting, especially if your legs are sore and swollen

 - raising the feet and legs

 - cold packs

-Most people find their erythema nodosum clears up in 6 to 8 weeks, without any need for medication.
+Most people find their erythema nodosum clears up in 2 to 4 weeks, without any need for medicine.